Inklingo

 NounB1Literary/General

-Use 'argumento' when referring to the plot or central storyline of a book, film, or play.
+Use 'argumento' to refer to the plot or storyline of a book, movie, or play.

 A colorful storybook illustration depicting a winding path that represents a narrative plot, starting at a small house and leading to a castle, symbolizing the beginning, middle, and end of a story.